 Engineering graduates can seek government jobs through various exams.
 These include the GATE exam (for public sector undertakings), the UPSC Group A exam (for officer ranks in central government departments), and ISRO/DRDO exams (for scientific research positions).

-9. How much money is required to complete engineering?
+How much money is required to complete an engineering?

 The cost of completing the four-year engineering program ranges from INR 5 Lakhs to INR 15 Lakhs or more.
 Usually, the cost depends on the institutions you’re enrolling on.
 For government and prestigious institutes like NITs and IITs, you spend about INR 5-8 Lakh.
 However, private colleges like BITS and VIT can cost around INR 10-15 Lakhs to complete an engineering degree.